Cray-HPE/docs-csm/operations/firmware/Update_Firmware_with_FAS.md

 Only one FAS action can be run at a time.
 Any other attempted action will be queued.
 Additionally, only one operation can be run on a component name (xname) at a time.
-For example, if there are 1000 component names (xnames) with 5 targets each to be updated, all 1000 component names (xnames) can be updating a target, but only 1 target on each component name (xname) will be updated at a time.
+For example, if there are 1000 xnames with 5 targets each to be updated, all 1000 xnames can be updating a target, but only 1 target on each xname will be updated at a time.

 The life cycle of any action can be divided into the static and dynamic portions of the life cycle.